mdekauwe/CABLE_benchmarking/docs/user_guide/index.md

 module load conda/analysis3-unstable
 ```

-Currently, `benchcab` can only run CABLE for single sites.
-To run the single site tests, run
+Currently, `benchcab` can only run CABLE for flux sites.
+To run the flux site tests, run

 ```bash
 benchcab -f